-The former keeper's affiliation to the Club stretches back as far as 1963, encompassing 308 appearances, nearly three decades as a coach, charity and community work, and most recently a role with Arsenal TV.
+The former keeper's affiliation to the club stretches back as far as 1963, encompassing 308 appearances, nearly three decades as a coach, charity and community work.

 Originally trained as a teacher, Wilson was a late starter as a professional, making his bow as an amateur against Nottingham Forest in 1963; the last appearance made by a non-professional in the top flight.
 He arrived at Arsenal for a transfer fee of over £6,000 - the first amateur to come at a price.

 Wilson was forced to bide his time as understudy to Jim Furnell, and his early appearances for the club did little to suggest he would make the grade.
 But a combination of intelligence and sheer hard graft ensured that Wilson seized his chance when it came in March 1968.

 His growth continued apace and in 1970, the Derbyshire native claimed his first honour, the Inter-Cities Fairs Cup.
 The following year Wilson was an ever-present in Bertie Mee's Double-winning side, scooping the Player of the Year honour to boot.
 International acclaim soon followed.

 Two years later injury forced Wilson out of the Arsenal side but he recovered to claim back his No 1 jersey.
 He held it until his retirement at the age of 32.

 By now the club was in his blood and the end of Wilson's playing days did not signal the end of his Arsenal days.
 Far from it.